-Recommended Preparation: CAOTC39A (may be taken concurrently) and type 45 wpm with five or fewer errors for five minutes.
+Recommended Preparation: CAOTC 39A (may be taken concurrently) and type 45 wpm with five or fewer errors for five minutes.

 Reinforces basic skills and training in manipulating tabs, creating headers and footers, creating footnotes and endnotes, manipulating text within and between documents, revising documents and merging documents.
-Transfer Status: Transferable to CSU, see counselor for limitations.